 - Phosphorus -- for excessive vomiting immediately following ingestion of food or drink

 - Silicea -- for vomiting after drinking milk (including breast milk) in those who have a delicate constitution and are slow to develop

 Touch is an important part of infant well-being.
-Gently stroking baby’s hands and feet may reduce stress and be soothing to your baby, especially when he is in the hospital.
+Gently stroking your baby's hands and feet may reduce stress and be soothing to your baby, especially while in the hospital.